Annual General Meeting (AGM) in a housing cooperative

 ← Back to dictionary

-What happens if issues are not resolved at the AGM?
+What happens if I cannot attend the AGM?

-What is the role of the board of directors chosen in the AGM?
+What is the role of the board during the AGM?

 Related words